Yonat-an/SeaTransit-Equity/README.md

 # SeaTransit-Equity
-A chloropleth maps of Seattle's Transit Equity Score (TES)
+A chloropleth map of Seattle's Transit Equity Score (TES)